 Jermisha helped with data entry and editing and creating the tools, including the School Choice Glossary.
 Reflecting on the glossary, Jermisha said, “I feel that a tool like this would have been very helpful when I did this process.
 I didn’t have much help from my family when choosing my high school, and something like this could have cleared any confusion and answered any questions I had.”

-The final report from our project will be publicly released soon, but some of the most significant findings include:
+The final report can be found here and some of the most significant findings include:

 - High school choice for middle school students is strongly correlated to school social climate and perception of academic rigor